Fund Balances Frequently Asked Questions

 - Justice Center Sales and Use Tax Fund

-The remaining fourteen non-major governmental funds include ten special revenue funds, the debt service fund and three capital project funds.
+The remaining fifteen non-major governmental funds include eleven special revenue funds, the debt service fund and three capital project funds.
 In detail, these are:

 Special Revenue Funds